Somerset County, Maryland: Sheriffs

 Stephen Horsey was appointed by the Governor of Maryland as the first sheriff of Somerset County on August 22, 1666, and the Somerset County Sheriff's Office celebrated its 300th anniversary in 2011.
 The current sheriff is Ronald Howard (Republican), who has been serving as sheriff since 2014.

+Education

+The Queen Anne's County Public Schools includes Kent Island High School and Queen Anne's County High School.